-- The Reserve Week score will be saved in the scoring system and can be manually selected by the Head Coach or Team Manager for any week if the team cannot compete during any scheduled event due to inclement weather or other unforeseen circumstances. - Once the Reserve Week scores are submitted to use for a Competition Week, the scores cannot be changed. - The Reserve Week scores must be used for the scheduled team and cannot be separated to be used for individual scores. - Reserve Week scores will be used as a tiebreaker in determining year-end team and individual competitions. - Reserve Week scores can be used multiple times if required. - Reserve Week scores are used by selecting the "Use Reserve Week Score" check box in the weekly score submission page in the Team Management System. - Reserve Week scores are automatically used if no scores are entered before the score submission deadline.
+- The Reserve Week score will be saved in the scoring system and can be manually selected by the Head Coach or Team Manager for any week if the entire team cannot compete during any scheduled event due to inclement weather or other unforeseen circumstances. - Once the Reserve Week scores are submitted to use for a Competition Week, the scores cannot be changed. - Reserve Week scores will be used as a tiebreaker in determining year-end team and individual competitions. - · Reserve Week scores can be used multiple times if required. - Reserve Week scores are used by selecting the "Use Reserve Week Score" check box in the weekly score submission page in the Team Management System. - Reserve Week scores are automatically used if no scores are entered for the entire team before the score submission deadline.